ElleeB/ElleeB.github.io/_posts/2017-10-24-its_about_time.markdown

 ### I began dreaming of a career change

-<p>I asked lots of people lots of questions.
+I asked lots of people lots of questions.

-<p>One of those people suggested I play a game, yes, a game:
+One of those people suggested I play a game, yes, a game:
 [Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine)

-<p>I played it.
+I played it.

-<p>I loved it.
+I loved it.

-<p>I asked lots more people lots more questions about coding and development.
+I asked lots more people lots more questions about coding and development.

-<p>I got lots of answers.
+I got lots of answers.

-<p>I dabled in a variety of courses on MATLAB, JavaScript, Python, and Harvard's
-[CS50: Intro to Computer Science](http://online-learning.harvard.edu/course/cs50-introduction-computer-science).
+I dabled in a variety of courses on MATLAB, JavaScript, Python, and Harvard's [CS50: Intro to Computer Science](http://online-learning.harvard.edu/course/cs50-introduction-computer-science).

-<p>Done.
+Done.
 I knew I wanted to be a computer wizard.

-<p>Lots and lots of research led me to Flatiron, and here I am.
+Lots and lots of research led me to Flatiron, and here I am.
 I couldn't be happier.

 ---
 [Me before](http://www.dumpaday.com/wp-content/uploads/2014/03/funny-dogs-sleeping-anywhere-28.jpg)